 To bring the story together and to thank the Pipers, several veterans were personally introduced to tell their own D-Day story.
 As the Pipers had just come from Pegasus Bridge.
-This included: Glenville Jones, who had landed at Ranville sitting in his Jeep inside a Horsa Glider; Len Buckley of the 6th Parachute Regiment, who landed by parachute at Pegasus in the early hours of D-Day; Ivor Anderson who landed near to Pegasus Bridge by parachute and Ray Shuck who remembers seeing Piper Millin and Lord Lovat relieving the Ox & Bucks at Pegasus as they advanced from Sword Beach and Glider Pilot Michael Brown.
+This included: Glenville Jones, who had landed at Ranville sitting in his Jeep inside a Horsa Glider; Len Buckley of the 6th Parachute Regiment, who landed by parachute at Pegasus in the early hours of D-Day; Ivor Anderson who landed near to Pegasus Bridge by parachute; Ray Shuck who remembers seeing Piper Millin and Lord Lovat relieving the Ox & Bucks at Pegasus as they advanced from Sword Beach and Glider Pilot Michael Brown.

 Although sorry to leave the restaurant, the tired but happy veterans were piped back to the coaches.
-A special treat was Tosh McDonald playing the Millin-Montgomery Pipes, offering his own special tribute to the D-Day Revisited Veterans as they bade farewell.
+A special treat was Craig Wright playing the Millin-Montgomery Pipes, offering his own special tribute to the veterans as they bade farewell.

 Sunday 5th started with the postponed visit to Ranville Cemetery, where the veterans gathered for a wreath laying ceremony at the central memorial.
 A small group took the opportunity to visit the headstone of Bill Cunningham.
 He was the Commanding Officer of another good friend, Lance Rooke, formerly of the Royal Ulsters and 9th Paras.
 Lance would lay a cross for his CO every year and so we wanted to do the same on his behalf.

 On to Pegasus Bridge.
-Veterans joined the official Parachute Regiment Association ceremonies on the old bridge in the grounds of Musée Memorial Pegasus, where Ivor Anderson and Ray Shuck were proud to be presented with their Legion d'Honneur medals.
+Veterans joined the official Parachute Regiment Association ceremonies at the old bridge in the grounds of Musée Memorial Pegasus, where Ivor Anderson and Ray Shuck were proud to be presented with their Legion d’Honneur medals.

 Once this ceremony had taken place many took the opportunity to visit HSL 102 and MGB 81, which had been brought over from Portsmouth by the PNBPT.
 There we met Neil Rankin, Peter Goodship and their team of intrepid sailors.
-Throughout the morning HSL 102 ran trips along the Orne River for Veterans and their companions.
+Throughout the morning HSL 102 ran trips along the Orne River for veterans and their companions.
 This was great fun, with an occasional tincture offered to special guests on board!
-Many visited the Café Gondrée and generally enjoyed the long morning, mingling with other Veterans.
+Many visited the Café Gondrée and generally enjoyed a relaxed morning, mingling with other veterans.